LivePersonInc/chronosjs/README/Events.md

 ##bind / register / once
 This binds to a specific event.
 <b>bind</b> and <b>register</b> are the same, <b>once</b> raises the once flag when binding.
+Returns an eventId you can use to unbind with.

 Parameters: